Fall Exam Registration Deadline: November 6, 2020

 Can I change when I take the exam?

 Exam times are set by The College Board.
 Note that AP® Exams must be taken only at the times established by The College Board.
-Exams administered by BHS will be at the following dates and times set by The College Board: CLICK HERE.
+Exams administered by BHS will be at the dates and times set by The College Board.
+Click the link below to view the calendar.

 What if I get sick and can’t make the exam?